-Under this Program element, on "Best Value" contract solicitations where low price is not the only factor considered in contract awards, the Coordinator of the SDOP may appoint a voting representative to serve on the evaluation panel to ensure that scoring is fair and to guard against inherent bias against non-incumbent firms and Small/Minority/Women Business Enterprise firms.
+Under this Program element, on "Best Value" contract solicitations where low price is not the only factor considered in contract awards, the Officer, EDDC may appoint a voting representative to serve on the evaluation panel to ensure that scoring is fair and to guard against inherent bias against nonincumbent firms and Emerging/Small/Minority/Veteran/Women Business Enterprise firms.

 d.
-SBE Reserve of Contracts Up to \$50,000
+EBE/SBE Reserve of Contracts Up to \$50,000

-Under this Program element, the GSC may reserve some smaller professional services contracts valued at less than \$50,000 for competition solely among SBE professional services firms.
-The GSC shall determine whether there are at least three (3) qualified SBE firms that are available to compete for the work prior to applying this API.
+Under this Program element, the GSC may reserve some

+smaller professional services contracts valued at less than \$50,000 for competition solely among EBE/SBE professional services firms.
+The GSC shall determine whether there are at least three (3) qualified EBE/SBE firms that are available to compete for the work prior to applying this API.

 e.
-SBE Subcontracting Goals Program
+EBE/SBE Subcontracting Goals Program

-Under this Program element, the GSC may, at its discretion, and on a contract-by-contract basis, require that a predetermined percentage of a specific contract, up to forty percent (40%), be subcontracted to eligible SBEs.
-Factors to be considered by the GSC in making this determination shall include the relative availability of SBE firms to perform commercially useful functions on the specific contract.
+Under this Program element, the GSC may, at its discretion, and on a contract-by-contract basis, require that a predetermined percentage of a specific contract, up to forty percent (40%), be subcontracted to eligible EBE/SBEs.
+Factors to be considered by the GSC in making this determination shall include the relative availability of EBE/SBE firms to perform commercially useful functions on the specific contract.

-A prospective respondent, to a District solicitation for which price and scope are defined, shall submit at the time as required in the solicitation such documentation as required by the SBBC that provides:
+A prospective respondent to a School District competitive solicitation for which price and scope are defined, shall submit at the time as required in the competitive solicitation such documentation as required by SBBC that provides:

 - i.
-The name(s) of the SBE subcontractor(s) it intends to use on the project; - ii.
-The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each SBE; - iii.
-A description of the work that each SBE subcontractor shall perform; and - iv.
+The name(s) of the EBE/SBE subcontractor(s) it intends to use on the project; - ii.
+The percentage of prime contract dollars and the absolute dollar value of subcontracting services to be provided by each EBE/SBE; - iii.
+A description of the work that each EBE/SBE subcontractor shall perform; and - iv.
 Documentation confirming the subcontractor's commitment to perform the work at the stated price.

-A prospective respondent on a District solicitation for which respondents are not initially evaluated based on price or for which the project scope is not predefined, shall submit as required in the solicitation such documentation as required by the SBBC to affirm its intent to meet the subcontracting requirements indicated in the solicitation.
-Failure of a respondent to commit as required in the solicitation to satisfying the SBE subcontracting goal, shall render its response non-responsive.
+A prospective respondent on a School District competitive solicitation for which respondents are not initially evaluated based on price or for which the project scope is not predefined, shall submit as required in the competitive solicitation such documentation as required by SBBC to affirm its intent to meet the subcontracting requirements indicated in the competitive solicitation.
+Failure of a respondent to commit as required in the competitive solicitation to satisfying the EBE/SBE subcontracting goal, shall render its response non-responsive.